 Nippon Gases Healthcare and OXIMESA have joined forces with the NGO 'Música en Vena' to create "Healing Harmonies", an initiative dedicated to bringing the uplifting power of music to hospitals and community health centers.
 Over the past few months, a series of 20 concerts have been organised in various hospitals where Nippon Gases supplies medical gases and home respiratory therapies, including units such as oncology, dialysis, ICU, and pulmonology.

-Talented artists from diverse backgrounds have shared their artistry, spreading joy not only to patients but also to their relatives and healthcare workers.
-These concerts create an environment where illness can be confronted with a positive spirit and emotional support.
-The healing nature of music is widely recognised, and Nippon Gases is committed to continuing and expanding these initiatives across the country in the coming years.
+confronted with a positive spirit and emotional support.
+The healing to continuing and expanding these initiatives across the country in the coming years.